magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 How to use
 -----------

  After adding the right products in the cart, the customer will be navigated to the checkout page.
-The checkout page will be shown with all six step as the image below.
+The checkout page will be shown with all six steps as the image below.

 .. image:: https://i.imgur.com/L3DL0Ur.png

-Let enter fully the necessary fields to complete checkout steps as following easy guide

-Log In / Sign Up
+A one-step checkout will be totally done on one page only by completing information and selecting options Log In / Sign Up
 ^^^^^^^^^^^^^^^^^^

-* If the customer already has an account, they will enter the info to login at:
+* Proceed the checkout with customers' existed information by a click on the blue link "Already have an account, click here to login".
+A pop-up box will appear to allow buyers to fill in their accounts as below:

 .. image::  https://i.imgur.com/2Ycj95V.png

-* If the customer doesn't have an account yet, please create a new account at:
+* Otherwise, buyers are able to purchase without using a personal account by filling the Billing Address section, or create a new account at the same time when selecting the box Create Account:

 .. image::  http://i.imgur.com/dtOQWQo.png